 These exchanges contributed to a stronger understanding of the territorial dimensions of climate change impacts.
 They also reinforced the importance of locally grounded approaches.
 Overall, the Brazilian training demonstrated that effective climate action in the heritage sector must consider social, cultural, and territorial contexts in order to develop inclusive and community-based solutions.

-In Australia, the training took place entirely online, which made it accessible to participants across different regions of the country.
+In Australia, the training took place entirely online to celebrate the International Day for Monuments and Sites, organised by ICOMOS Australia.
+The session was initiated by Stephanie Johnston and facilitated by trainer Flavia Kiperman.
+The online format made it accessible to participants across different regions of the country.
 Heritage professionals and practitioners based in Adelaide supported the initiative and facilitated discussions throughout the programme.

 The online format encouraged active participation and created a valuable space for dialogue between heritage practitioners, researchers, and institutional representatives.
 Participants discussed current climate-related challenges affecting heritage places.
 They also shared experiences, tools, and strategies related to adaptation and risk management.